10 Cloverfield Lane: Plot

-The trio begins to adapt to life underground.
-The air ventilation system fails after something loud passes overhead, and Howard sends Michelle through a small duct to turn it back on.
-In the mechanical room, she finds a padlocked skylight with "HELP" scratched on the inside and an earring she had seen in a picture Howard showed her of his daughter.
-She shares this with Emmett, who recognizes the girl in the picture as a local girl who had gone missing two years earlier.
-They decide to seek help and Michelle begins to fashion a makeshift hazmat suit so one of them can go outside.
+Over the next few days, the trio begins to adapt to life underground, and Howard opens up about his daughter, showing Michelle a photo.
+After something loud passes overhead, the air ventilation system fails.
+Howard sends Michelle through a small duct to reactivate it.
+In the control room, she finds a padlocked skylight with the word "HELP" scratched on the inside, and an earring she saw in the photo.
+Michelle shares this with Emmett, who recognizes the girl as a local who disappeared two years earlier; Howard's actual daughter left with his wife.
+Deciding to escape, Michelle fashions a makeshift hazmat suit by stealing Howard's supplies and tools.